 Through one on one guidance, participants learn wood selection, joinery layout, mortise and tenon techniques, assembly of the lamp including the electric fixture and the traditional application of washi (Japanese paper).
 Each student's andon can sit on the floor as a low lamp or be used on a table top.

 This lamp project provides a nice starting point for lighting designs that students may want to make in the future.
 Along with providing an introduction to Japanese woodworking, this class is an opportunity to make kumiko, the intricate grid-work patterns used in traditional shoji screens and doors.

 The last portion of this course will focus on making a very simple kumiko grid pattern in the traditional manner.
 A photo of this grid is on this page.
 Students can later fill in with any one of a wide rage of kumiko patterns, and several are shown here.
-PFW will offer a kumiko weekend workshop the weekend of September 30-October 1.
+PFW is offering a kumiko workshop the weekend of March 24, 2018.

 There are three ways to register for this class.